jkirch5258/Cats_v_Dogs/README.md

 ![Cat_fall](/assets/images/characters/hero/cat_fall.png)
 ![Cat_hurt](/assets/images/characters/hero/cat_hurt.png)

 This is the main character.
-You play as this cat right here.
+You play as this cat.
+13/10, very soft.

 Zombie Cat:

 ![Zombie_cat](/assets/images/characters/enemy/zombie_cat.png)

-WARNING: DO NOT TOUCH!!
+WARNING: DO NOT TOUCH!! -999/10, would not interact.

 Labrador Retriever: